MEET THE MOUSE

 MNPPR Recommends

-Aquarium tanks of at least 20 gallons have enough room but can be heavy.
+Aquarium tanks of at least 20 gallons have enough room, but can be heavy.
+Some people choose to flip an IKEA Detolf cabinet on its side and build a custom lid, which provides double the required space and an excellent view of your mouse's living area.
 We recommend making a DIY tub/bin cage as they are appropriately sized, inexpensive, lightweight, and easy to clean.
 Store-bought cages such as Habitrails or similar are not recommended because even with the connecting tubes, they do not have enough floor space.

 Other Notes